bynalab/bynamailer-v4/README.md

 # Bynamailer-4

-BynaSender allows you to send bulk or single emails with or without using smtp server on your localhost or webhost
+BynaSender allows you to send bulk or single emails with or without (web server smtp) using smtp server on your localhost or webhost

 **KEYWORDS**